-- 102.9.4 Swimmers who will be competing only in relays must be entered in accordance with the procedures in the official meet entry information. - 102.9.5 On the relay card, relay teams must list the name of the club, the full name (as it appears on the USMS membership card), the age, and for mixed relays, the gender of each relay member.
-The name of the leadoff swimmer must be clearly designated. - 102.9.6 First and last names of eligible relay swimmers, their ages, and order of swimming shall be submitted to the clerk of course or to the head lane timer.
+- 102.9.4 Swimmers who will be competing only in relays must be entered in accordance with the procedures in the meet announcement. - 102.9.5 On the relay entry, relay teams must list the name of the club, each swimmer's full name (as it appears on the USMS membership card), age, and for mixed relays, gender.
+The name of the leadoff swimmer must be clearly designated.
+The meet director shall establish a procedure that ensures entries are compliant with this provision prior to the start of the event. - 102.9.6 First and last names of eligible relay swimmers, their ages, and order of swimming shall be submitted to the clerk of course or to the head lane timer.
 Any changes in names of the competing swimmers or their order of swimming must be declared to the head lane timer prior to the start of the relay heat in which such relay team is entered.
-No changes will be permitted thereafter. - 102.9.7 The competing teams, first and last names of members, and their ages must be listed in the meet results. - 102.9.8 Competitors shall be allowed to swim only once per meet in each of the following relays: men's/women's 200 medley, 400 medley, 200 freestyle, 400 freestyle, and 800 freestyle; and mixed 200 medley, 400 medley, 200 freestyle, 400 freestyle, and 800 freestyle. - 102.9.9 See article 101.7 for additional relay rules.
+No changes will be permitted thereafter.
+The meet referee is responsible for instructing the officials to ensure compliance with provisions of this article. - 102.9.7 The competing teams, first and last names of members, and their ages must be listed in the meet results. - 102.9.8 Competitors shall be allowed to swim only once per meet in each of the following relays: men's/women's 200 medley, 400 medley, 200 freestyle, 400 freestyle, and 800 freestyle; and mixed 200 medley, 400 medley, 200 freestyle, 400 freestyle, and 800 freestyle. - 102.9.9 See article 101.7 for additional relay rules. - 102.9.10 For national championship relay entries, see article 104.5.4B(7).